axelvag/Game_mini_memory/README.md

 ## Fonctionnality

-- Select your cards name
+- Select your 8 cards name line by line
 - Simple user interface in console mode

 ### Starting